jcmartinezovando/Rdatasets/doc/Ecdat/rst/incomeInequality.rst

 P95IRSvsCensus
-    ratio of the estimates of the 95th percentile of distributions of family income from the Piketty and Saez analyis of data from the Internal Revenue Service (IRS) and from the US Census Bureau.
+    ratio of the estimates of the 95th percentile of distributions of family income from the Piketty and Saez analysis of data from the Internal Revenue Service (IRS) and from the US Census Bureau.

     The IRS has ranged between 72 and 98 percent of the Census Bureau